balmorelcommunity/pybalmorel/docs/postprocessing/map_plotting.md

-# Pybalmorel for map plotting
+# Pybalmorel for Map Plotting

 This notebook provide examples on how to use the pybalmorel post processing map plotting tool.